 Change your child’s diet — One of the top ways to reduce your child’s exposure to glyphosate is by choosing organic foods.
 Organic foods aren’t grown with manufactured herbicides like glyphosate.
 (33)

-Consider distilled water — Switching to distilled water or reverse osmosis water can help reduce glyphosate exposure, as well as exposure to other damaging chemicals like radioactive elements.
+Consider distilled water — Switching to distilled water (by using a water distiller) or reverse osmosis water can help reduce glyphosate exposure, as well as exposure to other damaging chemicals like radioactive elements.
 (34)